 So, what exactly is Data Science and who are Data Scientists?

-Data Science is the branch of computer science that involves harnessing vast amounts of data and analysing it by leveraging tools such as automation, statistics, modelling, analytics, and mathematics to extract valuable insights from them for optimizing business growth.
-Precisely, data science deals in researching and enquiring into the source of information, decoding the patterns hidden within, and eventually transforming it into a useful resource for organisations.
+Data Science is the branch of computer science that involves harnessing vast amounts of data and analyzing it by leveraging tools such as automation, statistics, modeling, analytics, and mathematics to extract valuable insights from them for optimizing business growth.
+Precisely, data science deals in researching and enquiring into the source of information, decoding the patterns hidden within, and eventually transforming it into a useful resource for organizations.

 A Data Scientist is an amalgamation of a mathematician, a computer scientist, and an explorer.
 They are the new generation of data experts involving the best of both worlds – technology and business.
 Apart from having a research mindset, data scientists also possess an extensive range of technical and analytical skills that help them to find efficient solutions to complex problems.
 Because of such a comprehensive skill set required, many beginners are often stuck with the question “how to become a data scientist?”.

 With such as vast and booming demand for data scientists, it will be a wise decision to choose a career in Data Science.
 But the question is, where and how to start?
-Worry not, we’ll look at how to become a data scientist in the next section.
+Worry not, we will look at how to become a data scientist in the next section.

 Here is a comprehensive list of 9 steps that’ll answer the question – how to become a data scientist?

-Having a strong foundation of Mathematics and Statistics is a must for any data scientist.
-Especially if you aren’t from a CS/Mathematical background, it is an absolute necessity to brush up on your math and statistical skills to even get started with answering the question “how to become a data scientist?”.
+Having a strong foundation of Mathematics & Statistics is mandatory to be a data scientist.
+Especially if you are not from a Computer Science / Mathematical background, it is an absolute necessity to brush up on your math and statistical skills.
 Although the most obvious talent of a data scientist is usually analytics, he/she needs to complement this skill along with statistical tools.

 Develop A Knack For Coding

-When you’re dealing with data, learning to code is a must, irrespective of whether you are a data scientist, a data analyst, or a data architect.
+When you are dealing with data, learning to code is a necessary, irrespective of whether you are a data scientist, a data analyst, or a data architect.
 It is expected of data scientists to have a good knowledge of statistical programming languages such as Python, R, and SAS.